ambrosecm/ambrosecm/README.md

 *  👋 Hi, Here is Ambrose
-*  🤔 A rookie in the IT
+*  🤔 A rookie in IT
 *  🤖 But i'm trying

 <!--